-After the candidate has chosen a topic, a supervisor, and formed a committee, the supervisor with the committee will put together a list of key books on and directly adjacent to the proposed dissertation topic.
+After the candidate has completed the prospectus seminar, the supervisor will work together with one other committee member to put together a list of key books on and directly adjacent to the proposed dissertation topic.
 At the end of an agreed upon period of study, the committee will generate a set of questions to be answered in a take-home exam over the course of a given weekend.
-The dissertation area exam should be thought of as comprising an organic part of the process of writing the dissertation, and intended to help provide structure to the research process.
+The dissertation area exam should be thought of as comprising an organic part of the process of writing the dissertation, and is intended to help provide structure to the research process.
+Ordinarily the period of study will take place the summer after the prospectus seminar, with the examination weekend in the following fall semester.
+Students wishing to take the area exam on a different schedule should consult with the SAs and their supervisor.